Copper monosulfide

-Copper monosulfide is a chemical compound of copper and sulfur.
-It was initially thought to occur in nature as the dark indigo blue mineral covellite.
-However, it was later shown to be a cuprous compound, formula Cu3S(S2).
-CuS is a moderate conductor of electricity.
-A black colloidal precipitate of CuS is formed when hydrogen sulfide, H2S, is bubbled through solutions of Cu(II) salts.
+Copper monosulfide is a chemical compound of copper and sulfur with the empirical formula CuS.
+It occurs in nature as the dark indigo blue mineral covellite.
 It is one of a number of binary compounds of copper and sulfur (see copper sulfide for an overview of this subject), and has attracted interest because of its potential uses in catalysis and photovoltaics.
+It is a moderate conductor of electricity.

 Manufacturing

-Copper monosulfide can be prepared by passing hydrogen sulfide gas into a solution of copper(II) salt.
+A black colloidal precipitate of copper monosulfide is formed when hydrogen sulfide (H2S) is bubbled through solutions of Cu(II) salts.
+This is the basis of its industrial production.

-Alternatively, it can be prepared by melting an excess of sulfur with copper(I) sulfide or by precipitation with hydrogen sulfide from a solution of anhydrous copper(II) chloride in anhydrous ethanol.
+Special forms of CuS for certain applications can be prepared by melting an excess of sulfur with copper(I) sulfide or by precipitation with hydrogen sulfide from a solution of anhydrous copper(II) chloride in anhydrous ethanol.
+Nanoparticles of CuS can be prepared by reaction of dissolved copper(II) chloride with thioglycolic acid.

 The reaction of copper with molten sulfur followed by boiling sodium hydroxide and the reaction of sodium sulfide with aqueous copper sulfate will also produce copper sulfide.

 CuS structure and bonding

 Copper sulfide crystallizes in the hexagonal crystal system, and this is the form of the mineral covellite.
-There is also an amorphous high pressure form which on the basis of the Raman spectrum has been described as having a distorted covellite structure.
+There is also an amorphous high pressure form, which on the basis of the Raman spectrum has been described as having a distorted covellite structure.
 An amorphous room temperature semiconducting form produced by the reaction of a Cu(II) ethylenediamine complex with thiourea has been reported, which transforms to the crystalline covellite form at 30 C.

 The crystal structure of covellite has been reported several times, and whilst these studies are in general agreement on assigning the space group P6_{3}/mmc there are small discrepancies in bond lengths and angles between them.
-The structure was described as "extraordinary" by Wells and is quite different from Copper(II) oxide, but similar to Copper(II) selenide (or referred to as Klockmannite).
+The structure was described as "extraordinary" by Wells and is quite different from Copper(II) oxide, but similar to Copper(II) selenide (referred to as Klockmannite).
 The covellite unit cell contains 6 formula units (12 atoms) in which: